 Robert "Bob" Behnken is a NASA astronaut and U.S Air Force Colonel.
-He'll soon be one of the first astronauts to fly the SpaceX Crew Dragon spacecraft into space.
-Behnken will be accompanied by fellow NASA astronaut Doug Hurley on the historic SpaceX flight scheduled to launch on May 27, 2020.
+He was one of the first astronauts to fly the SpaceX Crew Dragon spacecraft into space.
+Behnken was accompanied by fellow NASA astronaut Doug Hurley on the historic SpaceX flight launched on May 30, 2020.

-This will be Behnken's third trip to space.
-He's already logged more than 708 hours in space and more than 37 hours of spacewalks while flying with space shuttle missions STS-123 in March 2008 and STS-130 in February 2010.
+This was Behnken's third trip to space.
+He had already logged more than 708 hours in space and more than 37 hours of spacewalks while flying with space shuttle missions STS-123 in March 2008 and STS-130 in February 2010.

 Behnken was born in St. Ann, Missouri on July 28, 1970.
 After graduating from Pattonville High School in Maryland Heights, Missouri, he attended Washington University in St. Louis where he majored in mechanical engineering and physics and was a member of the Air Force Reserve Officers' Training Corps.
 He then went to California Institute of Technology (Caltech) in Pasadena, California for graduate school, where he earned master's and doctorate degrees in mechanical engineering.